Caledonia station

-Caledonia is an underground light rail transit (LRT) station under construction on Line 5 Eglinton, a new line that is part of the Toronto subway system.
+Caledonia is an underground light rail transit (LRT) station under on Line 5 Eglinton, part of the Toronto subway system.
 It will be located along Eglinton Avenue between the GO Transit Barrie rail corridor and the entrance to the Westside Mall.
-This is about 200 m west of Caledonia Road opposite Blackthorn Avenue.
+It is about 200 m west of Caledonia Road opposite Blackthorn Avenue.

 In April 2014, the station's headwalls were tunnelled through.
-The station is scheduled to open in 2023.
+As of February 2025, its opening has been postponed, with no new opening date provided.

 Description

 The main entrance will face Eglinton Avenue West and have a small station plaza.
 The station will include a bus loop with two bus bays, outdoor parking for 60 bicycles and retail spaces within the main entrance at ground level.

 The underground station platform will be located on the north side of the Eglinton Avenue directly under the main entrance.
 The station design provides an opportunity to bring sunlight from this entrance down to the platform level via an open shaft from the upper concourse.

 As part of a program to install artworks at major interchange stations along Line 5 Eglinton, Caledonia station will feature the artwork Ride of Your Life by Janice Kerbel, consisting of a series of large-scale mosaic wall works which will be visible from the Line 5 platform level.
 The artwork shows mosaic images of signage with multiple typefaces and sizes.